 Kanekelak (also spelled Kánekelak, Kanikwi’lakw, Kaniki’lakw, Q!aneqelaku, Q’aneqelakw, Q!â’n?qi’laxu, K’anig yilak’, and other ways): The Transformer figure of Kwakwaka’wakw mythology, who brought balance to the world by using his powers to change people, animals, and the landscape into the forms they have today.

-The Kwakiutl (Kwakwaka’wakw) dances brought by Chief James Siwid (Seaweed) from New Indians
+The Kwakiutl Culture (Kwakwaka’wakw) dances brought by Chief James Siwid (Seaweed) from New Indians

 Many contemporary Kwakiutl identify themselves as Christians but incorporate traditional mythology into their faith, freely blending elements of Christian and indigenous religion.
 Broadly speaking, Kwakiutl mythology divides the world into several realms: the mortal world, the sky world, the land beneath the sea, and the ghost world (Boas 1935: 125; 1966: 306; Hawthorn 1967: 19; Macnair 1998: 95).
 In reality, however, it is difficult to discuss Kwakiutl mythology uniformly owing to the diverse accounts found among the many bands that constitute the Kwakiutl First Nations, though some underlying commonalities exist (Joseph 1998: 18-19, Kwakiutl Indian Band 2009; U’mista Cultural Center 2009).

 Watch this video on YouTube

 Kwak’waka’wakw Dances (Kwakiutl) from the Central Coast of British Columbia, Canada, 1951

 Early Film Captures a Glimpse of Kwakiutl Culture Endangered